-An odometer is installed on the curb-side drive axle wheel hub.
+An odometer may be installed on the curb-side drive axle wheel hub.
 The odometer calculates the total distance in miles (or kilometers, depending on model installed) traveled by the coach since manufacture, including factory road testing.

-It is normal for hubodometer, transmission TCM/ECU and DDEC ECM to disagree on mileage.
+It is normal for hubodometer, transmission TCM/ECU and DDEC MCM to disagree on mileage.